-Student health and safety is a priority at Bemidji Sta health are both necessary to provide good patient/cl lab/clinical courses.
-If you have experienced a signinot be allowed to return to campus without filling o I,, have m campus post health status change.
-I have received care provider to return to campus/clinical following understand if my primary care provider indicates reinterfere with my ability to meet all course requiren ient care and participate in our ficant change in health status, you will ut the following: ade an informed decision to return to learance/authorization from a primary my health status change.
-I also strictions, those restrictions may To the Primary Care Provider: Bemidji State University students participate in mar/client care.
-Student and patient/client safety are impexperiences include but are not limited to six-to-tempatients, walking and standing, job tasks comparate must be able to perform the duties with or without reaccommodations are needed, student must work with Please indicate your recommendation regarding this campus/clinical: My patient/client (student's name) May attend/return to campus and clinical standard restrictions Has NO restrictions Has the following restrictions: perative.
-Some examples of care -hour shifts, lifting and transferring ble to the registered nurse.
-The student easonable accommodations.
-If th Accessibility Services at BSU. student's ability to return to Should not return to campus and clinic I have read the above consent signed by my patient/o provider, and selected a restriction recommendation client, information to the primary care (Primary Care Provider) (Date)
+ealth and safety is a priority at Bemidji State University.
+Physical and mental ealth are both necessary to provide good patient/client care and participate in our ab/clinical courses.
+If you have experienced a significant change in health status, you will ot be allowed to return to campus without filling out the following: To the Primary Care Provider: Bemidji State University students participate in many different experiences involving patient client care.
+Student and patient/client safety are imperative.
+Some examples of care experiences include but are not limited to six-to-ten-hour shifts, lifting and transferring atients, walking and standing, job tasks comparable to the registered nurse.
+The student must be able to perform the duties with or without reasonable accommodations.
+If ecommodations are needed, student must work with Accessibility Services at BSU.
+Please indicate your recommendation regarding this student's ability to return to ampus/clinical: My patient/client (student's name): May attend/return to campus and clinical on (date) Has NO restrictions Has the following restrictions: Should not return to campus and clinical courses. have read the above consent signed by my patient/client, information to the primary care rovider, and selected a restriction recommendation as noted above.
+Primary Care Provider) (Date)

-Established: 5/21 Reviewed: 5/22, 5/23
+Established: 5/21 Reviewed: 5/22, 5/23, 5/25